Onion

 Production

-Onions are a widely cultivated crop, in quantity second only to tomatoes.[79]
+Onions are a widely cultivated vegetable crop, produced in the second largest quantity after tomatoes.[79]
 In 2021, the top global producers of onions were China, India, the United States, and Turkey.[80]
 In 2022, world production of onions and shallots (as green produce) was 5.0 million tonnes, led by China with 17% of the total, and Mali, Angola, and Japan as secondary producers.[78]

 Storage